KyleMayes/vulkanalia/tutorial/book/src/setup/logical_device_and_queues.md

 ## Specifying used device features

 The next information to specify is the set of device features that we'll be using.
-These are the features that we queried support for with `vk::InstanceV1_0::get_physical_device_features` in the previous chapter, like geometry shaders.
+These are the features that we queried support for with `get_physical_device_features` in the previous chapter, like geometry shaders.
 Right now we don't need anything special, so we can simply define it and leave everything to the default values (`false`).
 We'll come back to this structure once we're about to start doing more interesting things with Vulkan.

 ```rust,noplaypen
 let features = vk::PhysicalDeviceFeatures::builder();